Azure/review-checklists/CONTRIBUTING.md

 This repo manages versioning as follows:

  - The `main` branch always have the latest version of the assets, that is why every PR needs to be reviewed by a set of specialists that will make sure that the body of review recommendations is consistent.
  - New checklists will start in "Preview" state.
-When checklists have undergone multiple revisions and have been battle tested, they will become "Generally available"
+When checklists have undergone multiple revisions and have been battle tested, they will become "Generally available".
+The state of the checklist is described in the checklist metadata, which is reflected accordingly in the frontend (such as in the Excel spreadsheet).
  - Releases are tagged according to semantic versioning, and each release will contain a frozen set of the assets including the macro-enabled spreadsheet that many users leverage as frontend to the checklists.
 See the [Releases page](https://github.com/Azure/review-checklists/releases) for more details.
 Before publishing an official release, the project team will review the assets and make sure that they fulfill the minimum quality standards for the repository.

 # Who can contribute?